Getting to and around Valencia

 How to get to Valencia by plane

 Valencia Airport is 9 km from the city center.
 The bus (Metrobus) to Plaza de Espana departs every 25 minutes and takes about 30-40 minutes (€1.45).
 The bus stop is a bit hidden, only a small sign in front of the parking lot at the level of the arrivals.
 The Metro goes directly to the town centre and links the Airport to the main train station, Estación del Norte (beside Xàtiva metro stop), running every 8 minutes and taking about 20 minutes.
 Valencia is served by Iberia, Air Europa, Lufthansa, SAS Scandinavian Airlines, AirFrance, TuiFly, Ryanair, Transavia, Vueling, and several other airlines.
+The complete list of airline deserving Valencia is available here.

 How to get to Valencia by train